 Copyright

 Questions, comments, corrections or suggestions can be sent to Dave Taylor, the creator and administrator of this site.
-All the text, except reprinted and excerpted articles, has been written by the webmaster, ©2012-2023.
+All the text, except reprinted and excerpted articles, has been written by the webmaster, ©2012-2025.
 All rights reserved.
+It is prohibited to use the content of this site to train AI assistants or Large Language Models.

 Wonderful application, Dave!
 This is absolutely masterful – thanks for sharing!